 Travels from California, USA

-Meron Gribetz's speaking fee starts in range: Contact for fee schedule
+Meron Gribetz's speaking fee falls within range: Contact for fee schedule

 Technology entrepreneur, Meron Gribetz is using his background in neuroscience to create the iOS of the mind.
 In less than a decade he’s taken his vision to market in the form of the Meta 2 augmented reality headset, which compresses the power of a smart phone and computer into wearable and affordable Ironman-like technology.